Project Rules & Context

 - Sensitive data or secrets

-- Vendor directories (node_modules is ignored by default)
+- Vendor directories (dependencies are ignored by default)

 Best Practices